 Students who are approved as Late Stays may be required to move into temporary housing on Sunday, May 13, 2018, between 2:00 and 5:00 p.m.
 You will need to pick up your keys at Housing & Residence Life offices in Gibbons House.

 Please note that the cost for temporary housing is $28 per night.
 Your approval email will note whether you are required to move into temporary housing.

 Is there a charge for Late Stay Housing?

 Students who are approved as Late Stays may be required to move into temporary housing on Sunday, May 13, 2018, between 2:00 and 5:00 p.m.
 The cost for temporary housing is $28 per night.

 Your approval email will note whether you are required to move into temporary housing.
 If you have to move to temporary housing, you will be charged.

 Where can I find information about Graduation Housing for my family and friends?

 Information is available at the Graduation Weekend reservations page.

-Where can I find information about housing for summer session?
+Where can I find information about housing for the summer?

 If you are enrolled in UVA Summer Session classes for credit during any of the three sessions, you are eligible for Summer Session Housing during your enrolled session(s).
 Details are available at our Summer Session Housing page.